-Did you learn to play the piano when you were younger and always wish you’d kept it up?
-You’re not alone, and one of the most common questions I get asked is, ‘Am I too old to learn blues piano?’
+Did you learn piano when you were younger?
+Do you wish you had kept it up?
+You’re not alone.
+One of the most common questions I hear is, “Am I too old to learn blues piano?”

-The simple answer is no, but to help convince you further here’s a few reasons why you should dust off that keyboard from the attic and get playing the blues today…
+The simple answer is no. And if you need more convincing, here are a few reasons to dust off that keyboard and start playing blues today.

 Piano blues is not hard to learn